CedricBeaulac/CedricBeaulac.github.io/_talks/ISBIS2023.md

 This is an invited talk given at the International Society for Business and Industrial Statistics (ISBIS) 2023 Conference held at Brock University.

-You can download the slides soon.
+ You can download the slides [here](http://cedricbeaulac.github.io/files/ISBISPresentation.pdf).